radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 <section>

   > [Installation](/)
-  > Learn how to use the Environments Operations Center to create environments and install the RadiantOne Intelligent Identity Data Platform which includes the Universal Directory
+  > Learn how to use the Environments Operations Center to create environments and install the RadiantOne Intelligent Identity Data Platform.

   > [Configuration](/namespace-configuration-guide/05-radiantone-universal-directory)
   > Learn how to create Universal Directory stores and manage all configuration properties related to indexing, attribute encryption, and replication.